No3371/StatePatternCSharp/README.md

 🥂

 ## Shared Data
 What if you want to store some data only to be used by states?
-I understand, sometimes I just want to keep my code extremely clean, keep everything exposed in a degree everything just referenced by other classes need it.
+I understand, sometimes I also want to keep my code extremely clean so that everything exposed in a degree that except for those who need it, nothing can reference it.

 You can store any data into a *StateMachine* by SetSharedObject<T>().
 For example, I want the player can only jump 2 times in a row, so I do this: